 You can also send alerts generated by zSecure Alert to QRadar SIEM.
 The alerts can be based on SMF or on other sources (for example based on the detection of system changes).
-Alerts are transferred real-time to QRadar SIEM and are not dependent on any configured schedule.
+Alerts are transferred near real-time to QRadar SIEM and are not dependent on any configured schedule.
 In zSecure Alert, specify the UNIX syslog format, and specify QRadar SIEM as the recipient.
-For more info on zSecure Alert, see IBM Security zSecure Alert.
+For more information about zSecure Alert, see the IBM Security zSecure Alert: User Reference Manual.